HenryFBP/HIST380/homework/final-project/part-3/part-3-informal-notes.md

   I need more sources about black business owners and how black people were treated in Britain in tech jobs to make the conclusions that I make

-  "You'd have to look at a black analogue of Ebony"
+  "You'd have to look at a black analogue of Ebony in New Britain"

+  - Looking, but IDK if there was a magazine as large as Ebony from what I can find.

+    - Found "League of Colored Peoples", an anti-racism organization that existed in Britain, formed in 1940.

+    - Still looking.
+Nothing yet.

 - Fehn, Bruce.
 "African-American women and the struggle for equality in the meatpacking industry, 1940-1960."
 Journal of Women's History 10.1 (1998): 45-69.